Get to Know

-For this week’s chart of the week we take a look at the “Buffett Indicator” which consists of the Wilshire 5000 index market cap divided by the quarterly nominal GDP of the U.S. Economy.
-As of the third quarter, the reading stood at 121%, just below its two decade high and 45 year two standard deviation average.
+For this week’s chart of the week, we take a look at the “Buffett Indicator” which consists of the Wilshire 5000 index market cap divided by the quarterly nominal GDP of the U.S. economy.
+As of the third quarter, the reading stood at 121%, just below its two decade high and 45-year two standard deviation average.
 These readings would suggest that the market is overbought.
-However, there is no perfect market indicator, so while the Buffett Indicator can be used as a sign of caution to investors who are considering committing further funds to U.S. Equities, it should not be relied upon as an exclusive predictor of future market returns.
+However, there is no perfect market indicator, so while the Buffett Indicator can be used as a sign of caution to investors who are considering committing further funds to U.S. equities, it should not be relied upon as an exclusive predictor of future market returns.
 Although the Buffett Indicator suggests that valuation levels are high, positive earnings growth began to emerge in late 2016 and could provide further support for current valuations if companies can deliver on profit projections.
-These statistics will be watched closely as the year unfolds to gauge future direction of the U.S. equity market.
+These statistics will be watched closely as the year unfolds to gauge the future direction of the U.S. equity market.

 Research alerts keep you updated on our latest research publications.
 Simply enter your contact information, choose the research alerts you would like to receive and click Subscribe.
 Alerts will be sent as research is published.

 We respect your privacy.
 We will never share or sell your information.